 The white sharks have learned how to sneak up on the hang baits and will often breach as they attempt to steal away the bait from the shark wranglers.
 These are great opportunities to capture unique footage of white sharks hunting.

 Day 4 - Cage diving during the morning and small part of the afternoon, the crew will start pulling the cages out of the water at 3:00pm After the cages are lifted, we begin our journey home.
 We motor all night and return to port the following morning.

 Day 5 - Arrival to the port of Ensenada around 1 p.m. disembark and transfer back to San Diego (same hotel)

 YOUR NEXT MOVE

-Let us know you're interested in joining us.
+Let us know you're interested in joining our 2019 expedition.